xp-forge/inject/README.md

 * **Binding an class**: The typical usecase, where we bind an interface to its concrete implementation.
 * **Binding an instance**: By binding a type to an existing instance, we can create a "singleton" model.
+* **Binding a provider**: If we need more complicated code to create an instance, we can bind to a provider.

 ```php
 // Manually